oridenium/github-slideshow/_posts/0000-01-02-oridenium.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I put testing text here :)
+Another test line again :)
 Use the left arrow to go back!